 What is DAP?

-Once the goods are ready, the seller must arrange, at his own expense, proper packing and all the necessary legal formalities in the origin country.
-The customs clearance in the importing country is the responsibility of the buyer.
-Among other things, this includes import permits, required documents by U.S. Customs and Border Protection, and proof of payment of all customs duties and taxes.
+Once the goods are ready for export from the country of origin, the seller must arrange proper packing and all necessary legal documents.
+The buyer must also deal with customs clearance in the importing country by providing import permits, proof of payment of all customs taxes and duties, and more.